Tori Spelling Introduces New Family Member (But Is Still Pregnant)

 Tori Spelling announced Friday she and her family had acquired a 2-year-old, 4-pound mini pig named Nutmeg from a breeder in Florida.

 The Beverly Hills, 90210 alum and reality star is currently pregnant with her and husband Dean McDermott's fifth child, a boy.
-She posted on her Instagram page and blog a photo of the two sitting with their new pet and four children—Liam, 9, Stella, 8, Hattie, 5, and Finn, 4.
+She posted on her Instagram page and blog a photo of her with their new pet and four children—Liam, 9, Stella, 8, Hattie, 5, and Finn, 4.

 Jesse Bauer/startraksphoto.com